luuranko/personal-chinese-dictionary/README.md

 ## Latest changes

-- The word submission form now checks that the characters in the hanzi input field are in fact only hanzi and not some other symbols.
+- Added sorting options for words
+  - Words can be sorted by chronological orders, by pinyin or by hanzi
-- Added labels and tooltips for input fields.
+- Added a button for scrolling back to top
-- Fixed issue with tags chosen from dropdown not properly updating in the tag input field.
+- Fixed issue with tags chosen from dropdown replacing the existing tags instead of appending to the list.
+- Tags are now sorted by how often they are used, most used tags being first in the list

 ## Current functionality